1972 Australian Grand Prix

 The 1972 Australian Grand Prix was a motor race for cars complying with the Tasman Formula, which admitted both Formula 5000 and 2-litre racing cars.
 It was held at Sandown International Raceway, Victoria, Australia on 20 February 1972.

 The race was the thirty seventh Australian Grand Prix and it was held only 3 months after the 1971 race.
 It was also round seven of the 1972 Tasman Series.
 The race had 19 starters.

-Defending winner Frank Matich started the race on pole in his Repco Holden powered Matich A50 which had won the 1971 race on debut.
+Defending winner Frank Matich started the race from pole position in his Repco Holden powered Matich A50 which had won the 1971 race on debut.
 New Zealand's Graham McRae started alongside Matich on the front row in his Leda GM1-Chevrolet.